-Fair value measurements of contingent consideration

-In connection with the ExosomeDx, Quad, and B-Mogen acquisitions the Company is required to make contingent consideration payments of up to \$25.0 million, \$51.0 million, and \$38.0 million respectively.
-The contingent consideration agreement with ExosomeDx was based on achieving certain EBITA thresholds, the contingent agreement with Quad is based on meeting certain product development milestones and revenue thresholds, and the contingent agreement with B-Mogen is based on meeting certain product development milestones and revenue thresholds.
-The preliminary fair value of the liabilities for the contingent payments recognized upon the acquisition as part of the purchase accounting opening balance sheet totaled \$14.6 million (\$3.8 million for ExosomeDx, \$5.3 million for Quad, and \$5.5 million for B-Mogen) as discussed in Note 4.
-The preliminary fair value of the development milestone payments was estimated by discounting the probability-weighted contingent payments expected to be made to present value.
-Assumptions used in these calculations were probability of success, duration of the earn-out, and discount rate.
-The preliminary fair value for the EBITA and revenue milestone payments was determined using a Monte Carlo simulation-based model discounted to present value.
-Assumptions used in these calculations are units sold, expected revenue, expected expenses, discount rate and various probability factors.
+The Company has \$29.4 million, which is the fair value, of contingent consideration related to the Asuragen, Quad, and B-MoGen acquisitions.
+The Company is required to make contingent consideration payments of up to \$105.0 million, \$51.0 million, and \$38.0 million, respectively, as part of these acquisition agreements.
+The contingent agreement with Asuragen was based on achieving certain revenue thresholds, the contingent agreement with Quad is based on meeting certain product development milestones and revenue thresholds, and the contingent agreement with B-MoGen is based on meeting certain product development milestones and revenue thresholds.
+The preliminary fair value of the liabilities for the Asuragen acquisition was \$18.3 million as discussed in Note 4.
+The preliminary fair value of the revenue milestone payments was determined using a Monte Carlo simulation-based model discounted to present value.
+Assumptions used in these calculations are units sold, expected revenue, expected expenses, discount rate, and various probability factors.

 During the fourth quarter of fiscal 2020, the Company's obligation for potential contingent consideration payments related to the ExosomeDx acquisition were relieved as part of the Company's escrow settlement with the former shareholders of ExosomeDx.
 As the result of this settlement, the Company reversed an accrual for the fair value of the contingent liability at the date of settlement.

-The ultimate settlement of contingent consideration liabilities for the Quad and B-Mogen acquisitions could deviate from current estimates based on the actual results of the financial measures described above.
+The ultimate settlement of contingent consideration liabilities for the Asuragen, Quad, and B-Mogen acquisitions could deviate from current estimates based on the actual results of the financial measures described above.
 This liability is considered to be a Level 3 financial liability that is re-measured each reporting period.
 The change in fair value of contingent consideration for these acquisitions is included in general and administrative expense.

-The following table presents a reconciliation of the liability measured at fair value on a recurring basis using significant unobservable inputs (LeveB) (in thousands):
+The following table presents a reconciliation of the liability measured at fair value on a recurring basis using significant unobservable inputs (Level 3) (in thousands):

-June 30, 2020 2019 Fair value at the beginning of period \$ 12,600 \$ - Purchase price contingent consideration (Note 4) ́ - 14,600 Payments (4,358) - Gain on escrow settlement (1,200) Change in fair value of contingent consideration (905) (2,000) Contingent consideration payable \$ 6,137 \$ 12,600
+June 30, 2021 2020 Fair value at the beginning of period \$ 6,137 \$ 12,600 Purchase price contingent consideration (Note 4) 18,300 - Payments (337) (4,358) Gain on escrow settlement - (1,200) Change in fair value of contingent consideration 5,300 (905) Contingent consideration payable \$ 29,400 \$ 6,137

-Fair value measurements of other financial instruments- The following methods and assumptions were used to estimate the fair value of each class of financial instrument for which it is practicable to estimate fair value.
+Fair value measurements of other financial instruments - The following methods and assumptions were used to estimate the fair value of each class of financial instrument for which it is practicable to estimate fair value.